-The costs of these actions are expected to total approximately \$1.5 million in 2021 and totaled approximately \$3.6 million in 2020, of which approximately \$0.4 million and \$0.4 million was recognized during the three months ended April 3, 2021 and March 28, 2020, respectively.
+The costs of these actions are expected to total approximately \$1.5 million in 2021, of which approximately \$0.4 million and \$1.1 million was recognized during the three and nine months ended October 2, 2021, respectively.
+The comparable expenses totaled \$3.6 million in 2020, of which approximately \$0.9 million and \$2.4 million were recognized during the three and nine months ended September 26, 2020, respectively.

 The Company has also experienced expense reductions and deferrals in certain areas of its business, including reductions or delays in sponsorships and advertising, reduced conference and trade show participation costs, and reduced travel expenditures.
-These expense reductions and deferrals approximate \$0.9 million for the three months April 3, 2021.
-There were minimal expense reductions or deferrals identified in the three months ended March 28, 2020.
+The net expense reductions and deferrals for the three and nine months ended October 2, 2021 approximated \$0.2 million and \$0.9 million, respectively.
+These expense reductions and deferrals approximated \$1.1 million and \$2.2 million for the three and nine months ended September 26, 2020.
+In the three months and nine months ended October 2, 2021 some business activities that had previously been cancelled or deferred as a result of the pandemic began to resume and the related expenses increased.
+If COVID-19 restrictions continue to ease, these expense reductions and deferrals could lessen and may ultimately be eliminated.

+With the United States once again seeing a rise in COVID-19 cases and positivity rates, we remain vigilant and are proactively adjusting our plan accordingly to keep our associates healthy and safe, and to minimize any disruption to our business.
 The Company has been able to keep all of its facilities safe and open with only limited restrictions on operations.
-While certain parts of the economy have begun to reopen as restrictions have been lifted, it is possible that additional restrictions will be put in place in the future which could adversely impact the Company's business for an indeterminate period.
+While certain parts of the economy have begun to reopen as restrictions have been lifted, additional restrictions could be put in place in the future which would adversely impact the Company's business for an indeterminate period.

-Since the latter stages of the first quarter of 2020, there has been a significant increase in consumer demand for firearms, as evidenced by the increase in adjusted National Instant Criminal Background Check System ("NICS") checks.
-This increased demand may be attributable, in part, to COVID-19.
-The sustainability of this increased consumer demand, and the ultimate impact of COVID-19 on consumer demand, cannot be predicted at this time.
+Beginning in the latter stages of the first quarter of 2020, there was a significant increase in consumer demand for firearms, as evidenced by increases in adjusted National Instant Criminal Background Check System ("NICS") checks.
+This increased demand may have been attributable, in part, to COVID-19.
+The sustainability of this increased consumer demand in the long-term, and the ultimate impact of COVID-19 on consumer demand, cannot be predicted at this time.